 Treasure Hunt is a mini game unlocked by completing all the Quests in Zhul'Kari.
-The standard board of gems is replaced by a board of treasure - the objective is to go for as many turns as possible and convert your treasure into better loot.
+The standard board of gems is replaced by a board of treasure - the objective is to play for as many turns as possible and convert your treasure into better loot.

 In order to play Treasure Hunt, a Treasure Map must be consumed.